JuliaAstro/GeneralAstrodynamics.jl/README.md

 # GeneralAstrodynamics.jl
 _Common astrodynamics calculations, with units!_

-Please excuse the documentation and test failures above – this package is being re-factored!
 Release `v0.9` has all of the __Features__ listed below.
 Release `v0.10` is in-progress, and will re-implement nearly every type.
 Release `v0.10` will also be moved within [JuliaSpace](https://github.com/juliaspace) to better integrate with other astrodynamics packages within Julia!
 The following changes are in the works for `v0.10`.

 1. State vectors, parameter vectors, and orbits are parameterized by units
 2. State vectors and parameter vectors now match `DifferentialEquations`, `ModelingToolkit`, and `AstrodynamicalModels` syntax